-Resources available include our Provincial Coordinator, peer-support for OSAID members wishing to start or manage an OSAID group at their school, posters, banners, fatal vision goggles, Call Me Cards, Scholarships, Conferences, OSAID Speaks newsletters, Certificates, and Community Resources.
+Resources available include our Provincial Coordinator, peer-support for OSAID members wishing to start or manage an OSAID group at their school, posters, banners, fatal vision goggles, Scholarships, Conferences, Community Resources.

 4. What’s the difference between a Regional Workshop and Conference?

-The OSAID Workshops are one-day events with 50-100 delegates held close to your school usually in the fall of each year.
-The OSAID Provincial Leadership Conference is arranged by OSAID Inc., lasting over several days, it is larger and has prominent key-note speakers and delegates from all over the province Ontario. ( ...and sometimes Canada when OSAID hosts a national Conference)
+The OSAID Workshops are one-day events with 50-100 delegates held close to your school.
+The annual OSAID Provincial Leadership Conference is over three days long, boasts professional motivational speakers, workshop sessions, tours, dances, and has over two hundred student and teacher delegates attending from all over the province Ontario. ( ...and sometimes Canada when OSAID hosts a national Conference)

-An OSAID Chapter is a group of students who work in their school and local community to raise awareness about the dangers of driving impaired.
-An OSAID Ambassador is one student doing the same awareness raising work because they do not have a teacher advisor in place or enough interest from other students in the school.
+An OSAID group is a group of students who work in their school and local community to raise awareness about the dangers of driving impaired.

 6. How can I make a donation to OSAID?

 Check out our Donations section.
 Donations can be made online, by mail or by telephone.

 7. Is it true that OSAID’s run by only teens?

 OSAID is teen driven – The OSAID Student Advisory Council, is involved with most OSAID projects, events, workshops, webinars, conference and much more.

 Want to make a difference?
 Want to get involved?
 Contact us today!